-To celebrate graduating, my family and I did a roadtrip down the Pacific Coast Highway in California.
-An unforgetable experience.
+To celebrate graduating, my family and I did a road trip down the Pacific Coast Highway in California.
+An unforgettable experience.

 One of my most cherished accomplishments.
 I worked my ass off to get this degree and hit a 3.5 GPA.

-Apparently I did something right, because I was offerred and accepted a full-time offer with Workiva, as well as the opportunity to continue my internship until graduation.
+I was offered and accepted a full-time offer with Workiva, as well as the opportunity to continue my internship until graduation.
 Nice!

 This internship meant a lot to me.
 Being able to work part-time here while still getting my school work done was huge.
 Their cafeteria was AMAZING.